Compare Small Business Loans

-The sales comparison approach for commercial property to valuation, also called the market approach, relies on the prices realized from recently sold comparable local properties as well as the asking prices on currently listed properties.
-The sales comparison approach is often used to appraise residential properties, such as single-family homes and multiunit structures.
+The sales comparison approach for commercial property estimated market value, also called the market approach, relies on the prices realized from recently sold comparable local properties as well as the asking prices on currently listed properties.
+The sales comparison approach is often used to appraise residential properties, such as single-family homes and multi-unit structures.

 The approach is to classify the property’s characteristics, such as number of baths and bedrooms, lot size and square footage, and then find recent local sales or current listings of similar properties.
 Sales should be as recent as possible, especially when the real estate market is in a dynamic phase.